Green national product: In the United States

 In 1992, the Bureau of Economic Analysis (BEA) of the U.S. Department of Commerce initiated intensive work to create an environmental accounting system.
 The BEA began by creating satellite accounts with easily measurable commodities such as petroleum and coal.
 The first BEA publication was the U.S. Integrated Environmental and Economic Satellite Accounts (IEESA) in 1994.
-The initial results were quite significant, and showed how GNP was overestimating the impact of mining industries in respect to the nations economic wealth.
-Mining companies didn't care for the initial publications, for obvious reasons, and soon Alan Mollohan, a Democratic House Representative from West Virginia's coal country, sponsored an amendment to the 1995 Appropriation Bill.
+The initial results were considered to be quite significant, and showed how GNP was overestimating the impact of mining industries in respect to the nation's economic wealth.
+Mining companies didn't care for the initial publications, and soon after Alan Mollohan, a Democratic House Representative from West Virginia's coal country, sponsored an amendment to the 1995 Appropriation Bill.
 In response, Congress directed the BEA to suspend further work in environmental accounting, and to obtain an external review on their findings.

 Need

-Many people are calling for a green national product that would indicate if activities benefit or harm the economy and well-being.
-This green national product would revolve around the social and economic issues on which many green movements have focused: care for the earth and all that sustain it.
-This new national product would differ from the traditional GNP by addressing both the sustainability and well-being of the planet and its inhabitants.
-It is essential that this system takes into account natural capital, which is currently hidden from our traditional measurement.
+Given criticisms of traditional economic metrics as being "poor" indicators of welfare, efforts have been made through green accounting to develop a green national product metric that additionally considers the environmental impacts of economic activities.
+Proposed metrics within green accounting have aimed to improve upon the traditional GNP and gross domestic product (GDP) by addressing the sustainability and well-being of the planet and its inhabitants.